 Stationed at Kaskaskia, about 180 miles west of the fort, was Lieutenant Colonel George Rogers Clark, older brother of William Clark, who explored the Louisiana Purchase with Meriwether Lewis.
 Clark departed Kaskaskia on February 6, 1779, with 172 American and French militiamen.
 The 180-mile expedition proved to be extremely difficult, even by frontier standards.
 While the winter was not cold, it was exceedingly wet, forcing the men to endure wet conditions and wade through standing water in multiple places.
 By the time Clark arrived at Vincennes on February 23, food had run dangerously low.

-Clark entered the town at sunset.
-The local population, many of them French, was sympathetic to the American cause, and did not alert the fort or oppose Clark's approach.
-Despite a large commotion, Hamilton did not realize he was under attack until the fort came under fire.
+On the afternoon of February 23rd, Clark's forces approached the garrison.
+The local population, many French, were sympathetic to the American cause and did not alert the fort or oppose Clark's approach.
+Despite a large commotion, Hamilton did not realize he was under attack until the fort came under direct fire.
 Clark ordered a barricade built facing the fort's gate, and both sides traded fire throughout the night.
-On the morning of the 24, Clark demanded Hamilton's unconditional surrender, which was rejected, but Hamilton agreed to meet Clark to discuss terms.
+On the morning of the 24th, Clark demanded Hamilton's unconditional surrender, which was rejected, but Hamilton agreed to meet Clark to discuss terms.

-In the interim, one of the most controversial and brutal episodes of the frontier wars occurred.
-A war party of natives and French-Canadians entered the town, unaware of the American occupation.
+In the interim, one of the frontier wars' most controversial and brutal episodes occurred.
+A war party of natives and French Canadians entered the town, unaware of the American occupation.
 After a short skirmish, Clark captured six and forced the rest to flee.
 Releasing the two French prisoners, Clark had the four Natives tomahawked to death in view of the fort and then scalped and thrown in the river.
-Clarke intended this to be both a deterrent and in revenge for the raids throughout the frontier; he never denied or apologized for the action.
+Clark intended to use the action as a psychological tactic against the British garrison; he never denied or apologized for the action.